 How to Use These Questions

 Road trips.
 Long drives are underrated for conversation.
 You're side by side rather than face to face, which makes people naturally more open.
+Psychologists have noted that indirect face-to-face contact (like sitting beside someone in a car) often produces more honest conversation than direct eye contact, which can feel evaluative.
 Rotate through categories as the miles pass.

 RandomQ's couples conversation questions give you one random prompt per tap — no account needed, works anywhere.